 Who are egg donors?

 In New Zealand egg donors are not paid.
-They are often a family member or friend, but there are also women in the community who are motivated to give this gift to those t
+They are often a family member or friend, but there are also women in the community who are motivated to give this gift to those they have never met.

 Who makes a good egg donor?